chinapedia/wikipedia.abstract.en/Page/Aristotle.md

 Physics

-Four_Classical_Elements_in_Burning_Log.svgs (fire, air, water, earth) of Empedocles and Aristotle illustrated with a burning log.
+s (fire, air, water, earth) of Empedocles and Aristotle illustrated with a burning log.
 The log releases all four elements as it is destroyed.]]

 Five elements